epfl-ada/ada-2024-project-ooohfada/README.md

 - deleted the rows that contained missing values.
 - kept track of what channel appeared in each chunk in `channel_chunk_dict.json` to make them more accessible.

-Videos title and description will be used as input to the LLM to detect potential **apology videos** in the alternative discussion about bad buzz.
-On a broader aspect, it will also be used to identify potential similarities between videos from channels which recovered from popularity decrease and others that did not manage to do so.

-## Proposed timeline and organisation within the team
+## Timeline and organisation within the team

 ### Week 1 (18/11 - 24/11)